Open-Data-Product-Initiative/Standard-components/source/index.html.md

 ---
-title: Open Data Product Specification DataQoS trial | Enabling Data Economy | Open Data Product Initiative
+title: Open Data Quality of Service as Code (Open DataQoS as Code) | Open Data Product Initiative

 language_tabs: # must be one of https://git.io/vQNgJ
 - yml